olga-terekhova/physicians-availability/README.md

 There are more health care professionals in big cities, so maybe the access is easier.
 But the population is bigger too, so maybe the access is harder?

-Both suggestions sound plausible, so let's look in the data.
+Both suggestions sound plausible, so let's look at the data.
-We need to compare a ratio between the number of health care professionals and the population broken down by regions.
+We need to compare a ratio between the number of health care professionals and the population broken down by regions, like this:

-Like this:
 <img src="docs/phys-viz-draft.png" width="312">

 ### Sourcing the data
 I use the 2020 annual report from Ontario Physician Human Resources Data Centre.
-It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020" which has a relevant pre-calculated attribute "Phys per 100,000 Population".
+It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020", which has a relevant pre-calculated attribute "Phys per 100,000 Population".
 Note that the title of the table and the name of the attribute have inverse meaning.
-I prioritize the attribute here.
-So the larger the number, the better is the availability (more doctors per patients).
+I rely on the wording of the attribute name, which means that the larger the value, the better is the availability (more doctors per patients).

 LHINs are a way to divide Ontario into regions in the context of healthcare.
 This term was current in 2020, but it will be superceded by Ontario Health Regions.
 To have a way to see LHINs on a map, I vectorized a map of LHINs, assigned LHINs identifiers to corresponding shapes, and saved it as an SVG.